Skip to content

 End_Object

-Using Menus, Toolbars and Statusbars
+Note: For an overview on the commandbar system, refer to Using Menus, Toolbars and Statusbars

-Context menus must be able to figure out what command bar system they belong to.
-By default, a context menu will assume it belongs to the main MDI command bar system.
+Context menus must be able to figure out what commandbar system they belong to.
+By default, a context menu will assume it belongs to the main MDI commandbar system.
 This can be overridden by setting the phoCommandBars property.

 A context menu is invoked by sending it the Popup message.
 There is a standard interface built into most of the classes for invoking context menus.
 If the Floating_Menu_object property is non-zero, the right mouse event Mouse_Down2 is augmented to send the popup message to the object handle stored in that property.
-Therefore, setting Floating_Menu_object to your context menu is all that is needed to bind a context menu to a control.
+Therefore setting Floating_Menu_object to your context menu is all that is needed to bind a context menu to a control.

 Object oSpecialContextMenu is a cCJContextMenu